morgandblackmore/University-Washington-Fintech/README.md

 ## Installation Guide

 1. Download this repo.
-2. Download Jupyter Lab if you don't already have it.
+2. Install Jupyter Lab if you don't already have it.
 3. Open crypto_arbitrage.ipynb in Jupyter Lab.

 ---